Domestic: (800) 748-3349 – International: (203) 743-3349

 What Is Phase Modulation

 Phase modulation (PM) involves altering the phase of a carrier wave in response to an input signal’s amplitude, resulting in a pm signal.
+Phase modulation works by varying the carrier’s phase according to the instantaneous value of the input signal.
+Different message signals, such as sinusoidal or ramp signals, can phase modulate the carrier wave to produce various PM waveforms.
+The resulting PM wave can be represented mathematically or visually using phasor diagrams or equations.
 The instantaneous amplitude of the carrier signal varies in relation to the phase modulation process, following the curve of the oscillating carrier signal.
 This modulation technique creates distinct phase shifts in the carrier wave to represent digital or analog information.

 Basic Principles of Phase Modulation